Maleace Asamoah: Club career

 Growing up, Asamoah spent time in the Reading academy.
-In 2020, he joined Isthmian League side Cheshunt playing in one FA Trophy match away to Lowestoft Town in a 3-0 Victory.
-He played alongside his father Derek In August 2021, he joined Super League Greece 2 side Kalamata.
+In 2020, he joined Isthmian League side Cheshunt playing in one FA Trophy match away to Lowestoft Town in a 3-0 win in which he played alongside his father Derek in.
+In August 2021, he joined Super League Greece 2 side Kalamata.
 On 6 October 2021, he made his debut as a substitute in a 2–0 loss to Levadiakos in the Greek Football Cup.
 On 7 January 2022, he joined Olympiacos Volos on loan until the end of the season.
 On 23 January 2022, Asamoah made his professional league debut as a substitute for Olympiacos Volos in a 2–1 defeat to Larissa.
 In February 2023, he was back in England playing alongside his father for Isthmian League side New Salamis.

+Fleetwood Town

+In July 2023, Asamoah joined League One side Fleetwood Town on a one-year contract with an option of an additional year.

+Waterford F.C. (loan)

+On 9 February 2024, Asomoah joined League of Ireland Premier Division club Waterford on loan.
+On 16 February 2024, he scored on his debut for the club in a 1–1 draw with Shelbourne.

+Wigan Athletic

+On 30 August 2024, Asamoah joined League One side Wigan Athletic for an undisclosed fee, signing a three-year deal.

+On 29 March, Asamoah scored his first goal for Wigan, a 77th minute equaliser in a 1-1 draw with Barnsley.

 Personal life

 Asamoah is the son of former Ghana international, Derek, and the pair played together in a match for Cheshunt.